raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 ### ben's sieve

 Ben continued.
-"Yes, it's naïve, but it's terrible for other reasons: I dislike how everything is jumbed together.
+"Yes, it's naïve, but it's terrible for other reasons: I dislike how everything is jumbled together.
 And it looks to me like the author was focused on showing how carelessly using an eager version of `compact` would break everything, rather than writing a good lazy sieve."

 "I figured I'd rewrite it from scratch.
 The main decision I made was to extract the sieve into its own object.
 In this day and age, there's no need to be all fussy about pure functional programming if you aren't actually using a pure functional language."

-"The important thing is to avoid terrible stateful antipatterns and action-at-a-distance.
+"The important thing is to avoid terrible stateful anti-patterns and action-at-a-distance.
 So I created a `Sieve`, an object with a constructor and two methods of note:

 0. `addAll(iterable)` adds all the elements of `iterable` to our sieve.
 It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.<br/><br/>
 0. `has(number)` tests whether `number` is present in our sieve.
 It is required that successive calls to `has` must provide numbers that increase.
 In other words, calls to `has` are also ordered.
 Since calls to `has` are ordered by definition, the sieve is free to internally discard `number` if it returns `true`.